obi-ontology/obi-ontology.org/docs/data-categorical.md

 A categorical value is a selection from a flat list or hierarchic tree structure containing a finite number of pre-determined choices ranging from organisms in a taxonomy, diseases, countries of the world or levels of an experimental variable.
 Here we provide for choices whose values are either ontology terms, or a controlled set of literal xsd:string strings.

+Note that synonyms which are normally described using [`hasSynonym`](http://www.geneontology.org/formats/oboInOwl#hasSynonym) or [`hasExactSynonym`](http://www.geneontology.org/formats/oboInOwl#hasExactSynonym)  etc. annotations can be applied in software to enhance categorical selection options.
+For example, synonyms such as "sienna, sepia, umber, terra cotta" can be mapped to the ontology-driven categorical [`brown`](http://purl.obolibrary.org/obo/PATO_0000952).

+It is a more complicated matter to attempt equivalencies of categorical values between different ontologies.

 ### Categorical ontology choice

 The aim here is to provide a way to point to an ontology class or instance identifiers within existing ontologies as selections for a categorical variable.